Annapurna Base Camp trek is one of the best treks in the world that takes you on a walk through the Himalayan landscape of Nepal.

 - Don’t rush.
 Climb slowly and rest in between.

 - Drink at least 3 liters of water per day.

 - Take Diamox tablets for prevention.

-Before you start your journey towards Annapurna Base Camp, one of the most crucial steps you must take is to obtain an individual Annapurna Conservation Area Project (ACAP) and Trekkers Information Management (TIMS) entry permits.
+Before you start your journey toward Annapurna Base Camp, one of the most crucial steps you must take is to obtain an individual Annapurna Conservation Area Project (ACAP) and Trekkers Information Management (TIMS) entry permit.

 Another essential point to remember while you get the permit is that it is only valid for a single entry.
 So, you cannot use the pass again for multiple hikes in the national park.